sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 }
 ```

-If an error is thrown during `handle`, it's treated as a fatal error.
-Depending on the requested response type either a JSON error response or the static fallback `src/error.html` is returned.
+Note that `resolve(...)` will never throw an error, it will always return a `Promise<Response>` with the appropriate status code.
+If an error is thrown elsewhere during `handle`, it is treated as fatal, and SvelteKit will respond with a JSON representation of the error or a fallback error page — which can be customised via `src/error.html` — depending on the `Accept` header.

 #### handleFetch